Timothy W. Schultz, President and Executive Director

 Tiffany came to the Boettcher Foundation from the University of Colorado’s Leeds School of Business, where she developed the Leeds Scholars Program.
 Prior to this position, Anderson served as the Program Director and Senior Program Manager of the Presidents Leadership Class at CU Boulder for 10 years.
 She graduated in May of 2002 from the University of Colorado and worked for the CU Admissions Office for a short time before taking the position with the Presidents Leadership Class.

 Anderson is originally from a farm in Idalia, Colorado.
 In her off time she has contributed her leadership and project management skills to organizations such as March of Dimes, helping plan volunteer and fundraising events.
 Anderson is also a strategic consultant who advises organizations in the community and manages various student scholarship services.
 She has been invited to participate in leadership programs such as Leadership Boulder County, Impact Denver, and 50 For Colorado.
-Anderson and her husband Jason live in Broomfield and have two energetic children, Hunter and Adelynn.
+Anderson and her husband Jason live in Broomfield and have three energetic children, Hunter, Adelynn and Sophia.

 Julie T. Lerudis, CPA, Director, Grants Program